 DO NOT PIVOT or twist on your operated leg.
-Take small steps when vacuuming or sweeping to avoid twisting or pivoting on your knee.
-After three months, you may be able to do limited dancing or golfing, if you avoid twisting your knee.
-Ask your occupational therapist how to modify these activities.
+Take small steps to avoid twisting or pivoting on your knee.
+After three months, you may be able to start participating in leisure activities such as dancing or golfing, if you avoid twisting your knee.
+Ask your physiotherapist how to modify these activities.